Cost of Clinical Exome Sequencing Test in India

 In some cases, patients might receive an incidental finding'.
 An accidental or secondary result is one that is not related to your condition and may have been found by chance.

 To minimize incidental findings, the laboratory expressly excludes specific sequencing genes known to cause adult-onset cancer, cardiac and neurological conditions.
-Your doctor will discuss any unexpected results with you and refer if necessary.
+Your doctor will discuss any unexpected results with you and refer you to anything if necessary.

 Clinical Exome Sequencing has a more than 93% chance of observing clinically relevant single nucleotide or small indel (insertions and deletions) variants.